 The first benefit is aesthetics.
 The lack of mitred or square cut beads on a window obviously improves the appearance and reduces the number of visible joints.
 It looks, neat and creates a better corner seal.

 You’ll invariably end up with stronger window joints compared to crimping too.
-But for balance, the aluminium window sector hasn’t been plagued over the year with issues of splitting window joints either.
+But for balance, the aluminium window sector isn’t plagued over the years with issues of splitting window joints either.
 What is true is poor joints by bad fabricators where the client notices enough to reject the product.
 But, Sheerline correctly tells us their design creates a genuine material saving in not having to scrap bad corners that a quality-conscious fabricator would probably do, in the same way they reject a substandard paint finish.